-IMMOFINANZ’s compliance with the provisions of the Austrian Corporate Governance Code was evaluated by the auditor, Deloitte Audit Wirtschaftsprüfung GmbH, in connection with a review of the Corporate Governance Report.
-The related auditor’s report can be downloaded below.
-The evaluation of the Corporate Governance Report for 2019 did not result in any objections.
+IMMOFINANZ’s compliance with the provisions of the Austrian Corporate Governance Code was evaluated by the auditor, Deloitte Audit Wirtschaftsprüfung GmbH, within the framework of a separate audit of the corporate governance report (pursuant to KFS/PG 13).
+The related auditor’s report is available for review below.
+The evaluation of the corporate governance report for 2020 did not result in any objections.

 For IMMOFINANZ AG, the articles of association represent the essential foundation and create a legally binding framework for the company and its executive bodies.
 They provide information on the business purpose, share capital and share as well as rules for the executive bodies (Executive Board and Supervisory Board).
 Issues like the annual general meeting, the annual financial statements and the distribution of profit are also addressed.

 Download the documents below for more information:

 Based on IMMOFINANZ’s strategic positioning as a leading provider of commercial property solutions in its core markets and the goal to generate further value-creating growth through acquisitions and internal project development, the criteria and areas which require experience for the successful work and goal attainment of the Supervisory Board were evaluated.
 The expertise of the Supervisory Board members (shareholder representatives) was evaluated and aggregated in a qualification matrix for the Coporate Governance Report 2020.